MicrosoftDocs/entra-docs/docs/identity/monitoring-health/reference-sla-performance.md

 To help you plan for moving workloads to Microsoft Entra ID, we publish past SLA performance.
 These numbers show the level at which Microsoft Entra ID met the requirements in the [SLA for Microsoft Entra ID](https://azure.microsoft.com/support/legal/sla/active-directory/v1_1/), for all tenants.

-The SLA attainment is truncated at three places after the decimal.
+The numbers in the table are a global total of Microsoft Entra authentications across all customers and geographies.
+The number is truncated at three places after the decimal.
 Numbers aren't rounded up, so actual SLA attainment is higher than indicated.

 | Month     | 2021    | 2022    | 2023    |
 | ---       | ---     | ---     | ---     |